leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 The DFH Micron kit comes with all the required fasteners, but it comes in a mix of black oxide and stainless steel, some in resealable zip pouches and others in tear pouches.
 With the colors I chose (Fusion Filaments' Electrolytic Deuterium and Mushroom Cloud Gray), I wanted the lighter color of stainless steel so I bought a set of West3D's "Best Damn Fasteners" for the Micron.
 They really are great!

 Organize the screws.
 Left column contains West3D's "Best Damn Fasteners", sorted from smallest to largest.
-Middle column contains the stock fasteners from DFH's kit, a mixture of black oxide and stainless steel.
+Middle column contains the stock fasteners from DFH's kit.
 Right columns hold nuts, shims/washers, heatset inserts, etc.

 ## Prepping the Rails